thycotic/ss-docs/architecture/secret-server-example-architectures/index.md

   - ss-aoag.company.com computer object/virtual IP.
-  - Two virtual IP addresses may be required as part of this configuration .
+  - Two virtual IP addresses may be required as part of this configuration .$1   - Computer object/virtual IP.

-- Windows failover cluster object (created as part of Windows failover clustering configuration):

-  - Computer object/virtual IP.

   - Two additional virtual IP addresses may be required as part of Windows failover cluster for single site design for the network configuration of the failover cluster representing both networks at each respective site.